chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 chef-automate cleanup --aws-deployment
 ```

-Following the `cleanup` command the following command can be used to remove the deployment workspace in the Bastion machine.
+After the `cleanup` command, the following command can be used to remove the deployment workspace in the Bastion machine.
 This will also remove the logs file inside the workspace.

 ```bash
 hab pkg uninstall chef/automate-ha-deployment